akrinos/2023-Krinos-Mendota18S/README.md

-# 2022 paper for submission to ISME-j : eukaryotes in Lake Mendota
+# 2023 paper for submission to _Microbiome_ : eukaryotes in Lake Mendota

-Code and associated figures for 2022 paper on Mendota 18S sequences.
+Code and associated figures for 2023 paper on Mendota 18S sequences.

 ## Directory: `code`